Code of Academic Integrity and Honesty

 - using the ideas and or words of another person, without giving that person appropriate credit;

-- representing another’s artistic or scholarly works (i.e., musical compositions, computer programs, photographs, paintings, drawings, sculptures, etc.) as your own;
+- representing another’s artistic or scholarly works (i.e., musical compositions, computer programs, photographs, paintings, drawings, sculptures, etc.) as one’s own

-- submitting a paper purchased in whole or in part from another person or other sources, including the internet;
+- submitting a paper obtained or purchased in whole or in part from another person or other sources, including the internet;

 - copying computer programs or data files belonging to someone else; and

 Learning is an active process for all students; completion and submission of original work is essential to the learning process.
 Collusion is unauthorized collaboration in preparing any work offered for credit.
 Therefore, students should take reasonable precautions to protect their work from being compromised.

 Collusion includes, but is not limited to, the following: